libsdl-org/sdlwiki/SDL3/Installation.md

 There are Visual Studio project files for GDK, which can be used to target Xbox consoles.
 These are in the "VisualC-GDK" directory.

-### WinRT/UWP/Windows 10
+### Windows 10

-There are Visual Studio project files for UWP.
-These are in the "VisualC-WinRT" directory.
+There are Visual Studio project files in the "VisualC" directory.

-### Windows 8/WinPhone
+### Windows 8

-We no longer have build environments for Windows 8 or Windows Phone.
+We no longer have build environments for Windows 8.
 The Win32/Win64 targets still support Windows 8.

 ### RISC OS